FISHARMNIC/docs/resources/pages/Types/Types.md

 ## Special

 ```
-string   : Same as p8 except allows for special functionality in printing.
-Can be dynamically allocated
+conststr : Same as p8 but for string literals.
+Allows for special functionality in printing
-conststr : Same as str except for string literals
+string   : Same as constr except for dynamically allocated strings
 array    : Same as `p32:dynamic` except quicker notation.
-Value be allocated dynamically
+Value should be allocated dynamically
 array16  : Same as above but `p16:dynamic`
 array8   : Same as above but `p8:dynamic`